AndreyKoudr/Octree/README.md

 Projects
 ========
 - project <I>STLToPointCloud</I> is an auxiliary project to generate sample point clouds from STL files.
 It has nothing in common with octrees.
+Use it to generate .XYZ files for testing <I>PointCloudToSTL</I>.
 - project <I>PointCloudToSTL</I> is used to demonstrate how octree is working.
 Its output is not always perfect;
 it would require more time for better results.
 You must remember that the <B>Octree</B> is the main issue.<br />
 See comments inside the code.<br />